osgi/osgi.enroute.site/_services/org.osgi.service.cm.md

 ### Singletons and Factories

-Configurations can be grouped with a factory PID, these are called _factory_ configurations, this leaves us with naming the configurations that are not factories (we'de like to remain positive) so let's call them singletons.
+Configurations can be grouped with a factory PID, these are called _factory_ configurations, this leaves us with naming the configurations that are not factories (we'd like to remain positive) so let's call them singletons.

 Now here we need a tad of history.
 Originally the model was that if you wanted a singleton configuration you registered a Managed Service (service) and if you want to be notified when factory instances were created or deleted you registered a Managed Service Factory service.
 Since a singleton can have at most one value for a PID, the `ManagedService` interface only supports a simple `updated()` method that receives the properties.
 A factory represents 0 or more instances, the `ManagedServiceFactory` interface therefore has an `updated()` method that takes an instance PID and properties as well as a `deleted()` method that that takes the factory PID.